-“Je suis Charlie” is a presentation of the college’s Faculty Lecture Series.
-The lecture series is part of the collection of events that make up Pellissippi State’s arts series, The Arts at Pellissippi State.
+“Flowers of Darkness: Coal, Power and Liberty in the Southern Appalachian Bio-Region” is part of the Faculty Lecture Series.
+The lecture series presentations are among the many events that make up Pellissippi State’s arts series, The Arts at Pellissippi State.
 The series brings to the community cultural activities ranging from music and theatre to international celebrations, lectures, and the fine arts.
 This year, the arts series commemorates Pellissippi State’s 40th anniversary.

-For more information about the college and The Arts at Pellissippi State, visit www.pstcc.edu or call (865) 694-6400.
+For more information about Pellissippi State, visit www.pstcc.edu or call (865) 694-6400.
 To request accommodations for a disability, contact the executive director of Human Resources at (865) 694-6607 or firstname.lastname@example.org.